-People who hold a high school or GED diploma earn at least $9000 more annually than those who don’t.
+People who hold a high school or GED diploma may expect to earn at least $9,600 more annually than those who don’t.

 Penn Foster is a for-profit high school that has its headquarters in Scranton, Pennsylvania.